 First Night Morris County, December 31, 2013…celebrating 22 years!

 December 31st marked the 22nd year for New Jersey’s biggest and brightest New Year’s Eve family-friendly, alcohol-free celebration of the arts – with over 200 artists, more than 80 events in 25 venues – representing dance, theatre, music, visual arts and children’s events.
-For all 22 years, Morris Arts has served as First Night’s artistic programmer, securing topflight talents who attract thousands of people from throughout the state and beyond.
-Once again, nearly 2/3 of the program featured new artists (or artists returning after several years), many of whom have performed at top venues (the White House, Carnegie Hall, Lincoln Center, Madison Square Garden), won Grammy awards, MacArthur “genius” grants, performed on TV, in major films and/or collaborated with superstars of performing arts.
+From its inception, Morris Arts has been First Night’s artistic programmer, securing high caliber performers who attract thousands of people from throughout the state and beyond.
+Nearly 2/3 of the program featured new artists (or artists returning after several years), many of whom have performed at top venues (the White House, Carnegie Hall, Lincoln Center, Madison Square Garden), won Grammy awards, MacArthur “genius” grants, performed on TV, in major films and/or collaborated with superstars of performing arts.
 On that night, for a remarkably affordable price ($17.50-$25!), one could experience everything from Rock to Chinese shadow puppetry.